 If you sell medical devices in Canada, you will probably need to secure a license.
 There are two licenses issued by Health Canada (Canada's FDA).

 Class I medical device and in vitro diagnostic device manufacturers must secure a Medical Device Establishment License (MDEL) if selling directly into Canada and not through a distributor.
-If you sell through distributors in Canada, then your distributor must have a MDEL.
-Class II,III and IV manufacturers do not require an MDEL.
-Distributors and importers must secure a MDEL if all classes of devices must also secure a MDEL.
+However, if you sell through distributors in Canada, then your distributor must have an MDEL.
+Distributors and importers of medical devices and in vitro diagnostic devices, regardless of the device classifications, must secure a MDEL.

-NOTE: Class II, III and IV manufacturers do not require an MDEL for the devices covered by their MDEL.
+NOTE: Manufacturers of Class II, III and IV medical devices and in vitro diagnostic devices do not require an MDEL.

 The Canadian Medical Device License (MDL) is required for manufacturers of Class II, III, and IV medical devices in Canada.
 The MDL is a product approval and should not be confused with the MDEL, which is a permit for the company/distributor/importer itself.
 Canada's Medical Devices License (MDL) is comparable to the US FDA 510(k) process, except the process of securing a MDL is usually faster for Class II devices, about the same for Class III devices and more complicated for Class IV devices.